Sunday, June 30, 2024

 Frequency Counter using an RP2040

-Readers: If you want to build the project featured in today's post, please go to PCBWAY's Community pages--a gerber file ready to download and/or fabricate as well as KiCAD files and a BOM are here.
-Firmware for the reader (work very much in progress but freq reading the OLED display function) is here.
+Readers: If you want to build the project featured in today's post, please go to PCBWAY's Community pages--a gerber file ready to download and/or fabricate as well as Kicad files and a BOM are here.
+Firmware for the reader (work very much in progress but frequency reading the OLED display function) is here.

 Also please visit PCBWAY's site--using the link here--it will help this blog immensely.
 Thanks.